Frequently Asked Questions

 How will I know when I can activate my Augie account?

-What do I need to activate my Augie account?
+What will I need to get my Augie Card?

-Well, you see, we need to make sure you are a real human and not a latte-guzzling android.
-To do that, you need to present a verifiable form of ID, have an existing checking or savings account with a U.S. bank that our partner MX Technologies can connect to, and not be someone that the US government has on their negative lists like the OFAC SDN and non-SDN lists.
-And of course, a social security number.
+When we start issuing the Augie Card, you can start the application process through the Augie App.
+To do that, you will need to present a verifiable form of ID, have an existing checking or savings account with a U.S. bank that our partner, MX Technologies, can connect to, and not be someone that the US government has on their negative lists like the OFAC SDN and non-SDN lists.
+And of course, you will need to possess and give us your social security number.

 Is there a credit check?